fstarnaud/ozp-documentation-wiki/Prototype.md

 ** Security Controller - at a minimum, describe the process in detail, possibly show something in the Marketplace and/or HUD to provide the audience an idea.
 (Please let us know if anything more would be needed for demonstration purposes only)

-### The Timeframe
+### Timeline
+* 25JUN-30SEP - Research/Prototype Phase
+* 15SEP - Prototype demo-ready - in order to iron out any bugs & rehearse.
-The demo will happen o/a 30 September, but this is NOT a hard date.
+* 30SEP (tentative) - Prototype Demonstration - NOT a hard date.
 Expect some movement left or right.
-The software need to be demo-ready by 15 September to ensure we have enough time to iron out any bugs.
+* 1OCT-4MAR - Development Phase
+* 5MAR - Initial Operating Capacity (IOC)

 ### Basic Outline
 The workflow of the demo should show a start-to-finish concept, as well as a basic 'day in the life' of a user & a developer.
 This is a rough outline only and WILL change, but something will be hammered out later this month.
 At a minimum, I hope it gives you the right frame of mind.